aosp-mirror/platform_development/samples/VirtualDeviceManager/README.md

 ### Settings

+#### Input

+The input menu button enables several different mechanisms for injecting input from the host device into the focused display on the client device.
+The focused display is indicated by the frame around its header whenever there are more than one displays.
+The display focus is based on user interaction.

+-   **Navigation** shows an on-screen D-Pad and touchpad for navigating the activity on the focused display.

+-   **Keyboard** shows the host device's on-screen keyboard and sends any key events to the activity on the focused display.

 #### General

 -   **Device profile**: Enables device streaming CDM role as opposed to app streaming role, with all differences in policies that this entails. \
     *Changing this will recreate the virtual device.*

 -   **Hide streamed app from recents**: Whether streamed apps should show up in the host device's recent apps.
 Run the commands below to make this functionality dynamic. \
     *This can be changed dynamically starting with Android V.*